December 29, 2020

 Cemil Cengiz, M.S.
 2020

-Current position: Senior Machine Learning Engineer at OBSS.
+Current position: Software Engineer at Google, Zurich.
 (Linkedin, Homepage).

 M.S Thesis: Improving Generalization in Natural Language Inference by Joint Training with Semantic Role Labeling, Koç University, Department of Computer Engineering.
 June 2020.
 (PDF, Presentation).